SystemsApproach/security/systems.rst

 building blocks, the example systems are highly configurable.
-The idea of making a security system algorithm independent is a good one, because you never know when your preferred cryptographic algorithm might be proved to be insufficiently strong for your purposes.
+The idea of making a security system algorithm independent is a good one, because you never know when your preferred cryptographic algorithm might be proved to be insufficient for your purposes.
 Note the analogy to being able to change keys without changing the algorithm; if one of your cryptographic algorithms turns out to be flawed, it would be great if your entire security architecture didn’t